powerapi-ng/powerapi-ng.github.io/pages/howto/monitor_global_power_consumption.md

 accessible by all nodes you want to monitor.

 CPUs of Monitored nodes must have an intel Sandy Bridge architecture or higher.
+The sensor must be run on a Linux operating system that is not on a virtual environement.

 ## Monitor a single node